mnaegeler/vue-app/README.md

-# Vue.js App
+# Vue.js App - Library
-A simple SPA to learn Vue.js features.
+A simple application to view book details.

-## Build
+## Build and run
-Clone the repository and use a server of your preference (no back-end, yet).
+Clone the repository and follow these steps:

-Install NPM packages:
+0. Install NPM packages:

 		npm install

+0. Install Bower packages:

+		bower install

+0. Run it:

+		nodemon

 And see the magic happening!